10 Artworks Spotted in Movies

 Among the numerous artworks displayed, there’s Picasso’s Portrait de Sylvette (1954) and Jacqueline aux fleurs (1954).
 Godard strategically places these two left-facing artworks side by side, with Pierrot looking in the opposite direction… In cinematographic fashion, Godard creates art from art, relying on Picasso’s work to compose his own masterful frames.

 8. Once Upon a time in Hollywood…

 Quentin Tarantino’s latest movie is a cinematographic love letter to the Hollywood of the 60s.
 In this self-reflexive tale, we’re met with reality-inspired characters such as Sharon Tate, along with other, more fictional ones, like Rick Dalton or Cliff Booth.
 Throughout the film, Tarantino makes an art of weaving the new and the old, the real and the fictional.

 With an almost chameleonic effort across the film’s set design, all the visual cues are set in place to transport us to a Hollywood that no longer exists… The music, like the cars, have only aged for better.
 Punctuating the plot, a certain Paul Revere & The Raiders record gives us a glimpse into Sharon Tate’s private life.
 With the first few notes of “Good Thing,” we see the actress played by Margot Robbie start to feel the groove; a rare glimpse into the personal routine of someone at the height of their fame.
 As she’s bobbing her head, L’automne by Alfons Mucha can be noticed in the background.
-Through her tastes, both musical and artistic, Sharon Tate becomes more than just a two-dimensional character or actress, she becomes a person.
+Through her tastes, both musical and artistic, and art in movies, Sharon Tate becomes more than just a two-dimensional character or actress, she becomes a person.